-CHIPS-Child is a follow up study to the CHIPS (Control of Hypertension In Pregnancy Study) randomised controlled trial
+CHIPS-Child was a follow up study to the CHIPS (Control of Hypertension In Pregnancy Study) randomised controlled trial.

-The CHIPS-Child sub-study is designed to find out whether the way a mother’s blood pressure is managed during pregnancy may affect her baby’s(ies’) potential for growth before birth, and as a result, have long-lasting effects on the child such as diabetes or cardiovascular disease (such as high blood pressure or heart attack and stroke in adulthood).
+The CHIPS-Child sub-study was designed to find out whether the way a mother’s blood pressure is managed during pregnancy could affect her baby’s(ies’) potential for growth before birth, and as a result, have long-lasting effects on the child, such as diabetes or cardiovascular disease (or alternatively, such as high blood pressure, heart attack, and stroke in adulthood).

-We expect to follow up a total of 626 children in this sub-study.
+We followed up with a total of 626 children in this sub-study.

-Participation involves a Study Visit when the CHIPS mother's child is 12 months old (+/- 2 months).
-The visit involves the following**:
+Participation involved a Study Visit when the CHIPS mother's child was 12 months old (+/- 2 months).
+The visit involved the following**: